South Florida's Seminole Casinos, Calder Casino To Open Friday

 At The Big Easy, new health security protocols include temperature check cameras at the entrance.
 Anyone with a temperature of 99.5 or above will not be allowed to enter.
 Other measures include spaced out gaming machines and new social distancing procedures for playing poker, and masks for everyone.

-The other casino in Hallandale Beach, The Casino at Gulfstream Park, is scheduled to open Monday, June 15th.
+The other casino in Hallandale Beach, The Casino at Gulfstream Park, Is set to open June 18th

+Las Vegas, the gambling capital of the U.S. is having a better comeback than anticipated and that could bode well for South Florida casinos.

+CBS 4 spoke with Steve Bourie who wrote the American Casino Guide which outlines everything you need to know about every casino in the country.

 You must log in to post a comment.